alefranz/MELT/BACKLOG.md

 ## Release backlog

-### 1. Retire legacy ASP.NET Core 2.1 assets and simplify CI
+### 1. Establish the SDK and runtime validation matrix - Completed

 **Scope**

-- Remove `samples/2.1/SampleWebApplication2_1` and its `net481` integration
-  test project from the repository, solutions, filters, scripts, CI, and documentation.
-- Remove obsolete ASP.NET Core 2.1 conditional build logic, package references, and compatibility assertions discovered during the v2 target migration.
-- Determine whether `MELT.CI.slnf` is still needed once the full-framework projects are gone.
-Remove it if it no longer has a distinct CI purpose.
-- Do not add Windows `net481` CI coverage.
-The core package's .NET Framework compatibility is best effort, and the retired ASP.NET Core 2.1 sample must not define the v2 test matrix.
+- Update `.github/workflows/build.yml` to install the .NET 8, .NET 9, and .NET
+  10 SDKs.
+Use the .NET 8 target as the minimum core baseline, .NET 9 for explicit compatibility samples, and .NET 10 for the default solution build, test, and pack validation.
+- Move generic retained `net9.0` projects in `test`, `samples/current`,
+  `samples/legacy`, `samples/xunit-2-latest`, and `samples/xunit-3` to
+  `net8.0` or `net10.0` as appropriate.
+Keep .NET 9 only in clearly named web compatibility sample and integration-test pairs.
+- Keep dedicated .NET 8 samples for the core dependency baseline, and retain .NET 8 / .NET 9 web sample pairs beside the default .NET 10 web samples.
+- Update the build script and CI job names to describe the combined .NET 8, .NET 9, and .NET 10 validation matrix.
+- Schedule a post-November maintenance item to retire the .NET 8 and .NET 9 active test lanes and make .NET 10 the minimum active-support baseline.

 **Done when**

-- `rg 'net481|AspNetCore.*2\\.1|ASP.NET Core 2.1'` finds no active project
-  configuration or obsolete support claim outside the migration notes.
-- The solution and CI no longer need a special full-framework exclusion.
+- CI installs the .NET 8, .NET 9, and .NET 10 SDKs, then builds and tests the complete solution and packs it on push.
+- The named .NET 8, .NET 9, and .NET 10 web sample variants each run their integration tests on the corresponding runtime.
+- No project, workflow, sample, or user-facing documentation presents .NET 9 as the default or sole current target.

-### 2. Establish the core package compatibility baseline
+### 2. Validate the modern ASP.NET Core helper packages

 **Scope**

-- Retain `netstandard2.0` for the core MELT, Serilog, and xUnit helper packages.
-- Upgrade the core Microsoft.Extensions.Logging, Logging.Abstractions, and
-  dependency-injection references to a minimum version of `8.0.0`, without an upper version bound.
-- Update retained core samples and tests to exercise the Microsoft.Extensions 8.0 dependency baseline on .NET 8 and .NET 10.
-- Keep explicit Serilog sample variants for the Serilog `3.1.1` minimum and Serilog `4.4.0`.
-Both variants must exercise MELT's Serilog test sink and integration assertions.
-- Re-evaluate the `TestLoggerFactory` mixed-version guard against the supported 8.0-and-later dependency graph.
-Remove it only if the supported graph can no longer produce the mismatch it protects against.

-**Done when**

-- The core packages build as `netstandard2.0` with Microsoft.Extensions 8.0
-  references and their .NET 8 and .NET 10 test matrix passes.
-- The Serilog `3.1.1` and `4.4.0` integration sample variants pass with MELT's Serilog test sink.
-- Package metadata and documentation describe .NET Framework 4.7.2 as best-effort compatibility for the core packages, without an active CI claim.

-### 3. Establish the .NET 8 baseline and .NET 10 validation matrix

-**Scope**

-- Update `.github/workflows/build.yml` to install supported .NET 8 and .NET 10
-  SDKs.
-Use .NET 8 to establish the minimum baseline and .NET 10 to validate current-LTS compatibility.
-- Change every retained `net9.0` project in `test` and `samples/current`, `samples/legacy`, `samples/xunit-2-latest`, and
-  `samples/xunit-3` to `net8.0`; multi-target `net8.0;net10.0` where the
-  project can do so without obscuring the sample.
-- Update solution files, scripts, and CI job names so they describe the .NET 8 / .NET 10 matrix, not .NET 9 as the sole baseline.
-- Schedule a small post-November maintenance item to remove .NET 8 from the active test matrix and make .NET 10 the minimum active-support baseline.

-**Done when**

-- A clean checkout builds, tests, and packs on both the .NET 8 and .NET 10 SDKs on the supported CI platforms.
-- No retained project, workflow, sample, or user-facing documentation presents .NET 9 as the sole current target.

-### 4. Modernize the ASP.NET Core helper packages

-**Scope**

-- Redesign `MELT.AspNetCore` and `MELT.Serilog.AspNetCore` for `net8.0` and
-  `net10.0`.
-- Replace the `Microsoft.AspNetCore.Hosting`, `Microsoft.AspNetCore.Mvc.Testing`,
-  and dependency-injection references pinned at `2.1.0` with matching .NET 8 and .NET 10 equivalents.
-Prefer framework references where appropriate and avoid retaining obsolete transitive dependencies.
 - Update the helper APIs only where the modern ASP.NET Core testing APIs require it, recording user-visible breaks in the migration guide.
 - Verify the published package dependency graph contains no ASP.NET Core 2.1,